RaphaelRibes/GeCKO-MTruncatula/VARIANTS_CALLING/README.md

 ### 1/ Prepare your input data

-the input data are the mapped .bam files and the associated index files (.bam.bai).
+The input data are the mapped .bam files and the associated index files (.bam.bai).
 To do the variants calling, it is necessary to fill in the reference used for the mapping.